an1ndra/Obsidian/My Note Is Here.md

-tHi sis a terminal program windowsjkiomok
+This is a terminal program windowsjkiomok